quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 - `dispatch_decompress(buffer, context, profile)`: dispatch the compressed packet to the correct recipient, .e.g. application or protocol routine.

+The rationale for the Dispatch Engine is to allow multiple SCHC Instances to coexist on the same network host, each handling different protocols or applications.
+Additionally, it also allows the coexistence of regular traffic to coexist with traffic compressed by SCHC.

+  To do so, The Dispatch Engine provides a mechanism to route packets to the appropriate SCHC Instance based on supplied admission rules.

 **Dispatch scenarios**:

 #### Case 1: The Dispatch Engine is integrated into the network stack and a single SCHC Instance is used.